What are the Impacts of Machine Learning in Accounting?

 Auditors

-Machine learning is forecasted to augment audit procedures and automate financial statement analysis.
-This means that auditors won’t have to perform the procedures themselves.
-Instead, they are expected to focus more on designing the audit procedures, interpreting results, and evaluating the effectiveness of the governance and internal controls over machine learning.
+Instead, they are expected to focus more on designing the audit procedures, interpreting results and evaluating the effectiveness of the governance and internal controls over machine learning.

 Tax accountants

 Tax accountants will experience lesser impact compared to other roles because of companies’ need for specialised advice and tax planning services.
-Corporate taxation, including the recent proposals to amend tax policies, is way too complicated for AI to handle.

 On the other hand, tax authorities are already exploring the use of machine learning to resolve issues regarding tax evasion and fraud.
 They’re also looking for ways to make it easier for tax accountants to better predict deductions.